getgrav/grav-learn/pages/17/06.forms/02.forms/doc.md

 You can also display a form from within your page content (for example `default.md`) directly without that page even having a form defined within it.
 Simply pass the name or route to the form.

+> [!CAUTION]
-!!  **Twig processing** should be enabled and **page cache** should be disabled to ensure the form is dynamically processed on the page and not statically cached and form handling can occur.
+>  **Twig processing** should be enabled and **page cache** should be disabled to ensure the form is dynamically processed on the page and not statically cached and form handling can occur.

 [codesh=twig line-numbers="true"]
 ---